gevhaz/boksynt/README.md

 ## Installation

+To use the latest release:

+1. Dowload the latest binary release from GitHub and run it directly with `./boksynt` or put it in your PATH so you can run `boksynt` from anywhere.
+2. To use the latest development version:
     1. Clone this repo.
     2. You can immediately use it with `go run main.go`.

 ## Requirements

 You need to have [pandoc](https://github.com/jgm/pandoc/) installed for _boksynt_ to work.
-Other dependencies are specified in `go.mod` and should be handled automatically.
+Other dependencies are specified in `go.mod` and should be handled automatically if you're running boksynt from the cloned repo.

 ## Usage

 The following flags are available:

 ```
+Usage of Boksynt:
--file string
+  -f, --file string
                 Path to file with URLs to articles to be fetched and converted
--output-dir string
+  -o, --output-dir string
-      Directory where the final epub files should be placed (default "current/working/directory/")
+                Directory where the final epub files should be placed
-  -tag string
+  -t, --tag string
                 Comma separated list of tags that should be added to articles
 ```

 The flow is:

 1. Create a file with URLs that you want downloaded and converted.
-2. Run the app and provide the path to your file to the `-file` flag.
+2. Run the app and provide the path to your file to the `--file` flag.

 Running the following:

 ```
-go run main.go -file urls -output-dir articles -tag "Newspaper articles"
+boksynt --file urls --output-dir articles --tag "Newspaper articles"
 ```

 You should get output that looks somewhat like this: